 After the first 10 class days of a semester, a student may withdraw from a class with a grade of W until the end of the second week of classes following the midterm break (see Academic Calendar, page 6).
 No withdrawal from a course is permitted beyond this deadline.
-Withdrawal from a course during the permitted period of the semester is initiated by requesting a Course Withdrawal form from the Office of the Registrar.
+Withdrawal from a course during the permitted period of the semester is initiated by requesting a "Course Withdrawal" form from the Office of the Registrar.
 Students meet with both their advisor and the course professor to discuss the implications of the withdrawal and to complete the form.
 After receiving signatures from the advisor, course professor, and, in the case of varsity athletes, the Director of Compliance, the student returns the completed form to the Office of the Registrar.
 Students who withdraw from a course at Brevard College during the Withdrawal period will receive a W, which will be recorded on the student's official transcript.
 After the withdrawal period, the student will receive the grade earned for the course.
-(Note: Because FYE 101; withdrawal from the course will result in a grade of F.) For information on how withdrawals impact Financial Aid SAP refer to page 24.
+(Note: Because FYE 101 is required of all first-time, first-year students, no grade of W will be given for FYE 101; withdrawal from the course will result in a grade of F.) For information on how withdrawals impact Financial Aid SAP refer to page 22.